Broadway's Fair Julie

 Broadway's Fair Julie is the third solo studio album by English actress and singer Julie Andrews, released in 1961 by Columbia Records.
 The album features Andrews performing a curated selection of Broadway show tunes, accompanied by Henri René & His Orchestra.
 Recorded during a transitional phase in her career, it followed her acclaimed stage successes in My Fair Lady and Camelot and coincided with her pregnancy with her daughter, Emma.
-The record comprises twelve tracks drawn from various musicals such as West Side Story, Kismet and Finian's Rainbow.

-The album includes both celebrated and lesser-known songs from the Broadway repertoire, among them "Looking for a Boy" from Tip-Toes, "I Feel Pretty" from West Side Story and "Baubles, Bangles, & Beads" from Kismet.
-According to some reviews, Andrews’s rendition of "A Sleepin' Bee" from House of Flowers displays her ability to adapt material originally written in dialect, while the closing number, "If Love Were All" from Noël Coward's Bitter Sweet, adds a distinctly British flavor.

-Upon release, Broadway's Fair Julie received favorable notices from critics, who praised Andrews’s vocal precision and the lush orchestral production.
-Publications such as Billboard and Cash Box highlighted her expressive interpretations and the album’s sophisticated presentation, though some critics noted unevenness across certain selections.
+The record comprises twelve tracks which includes both celebrated and lesser-known songs from the Broadway repertoire, such as West Side Story, Kismet and Finian's Rainbow.
+Upon release, it received favorable notices from critics, who praised Andrews's vocal precision and the orchestral production.
 Commercially, it failed to chart.

 Background and recording

 Broadway's Fair Julie features Andrews performing a selection of Broadway show tunes, accompanied by Henri René & His Orchestra.
-Recorded during a transitional period in her career, the project followed her success in the Broadway musicals My Fair Lady and Camelot and coincided with her pregnancy, as she gave birth to her daughter, Emma Kate Walton, later that year.
+The project followed her success in the Broadway musicals My Fair Lady and Camelot and coincided with her pregnancy, as she gave birth to her daughter, Emma Kate Walton, later that year.

 The album was produced during a time when Andrews was exploring opportunities beyond the stage, as she transitioned toward film roles.
-It allowed her to record songs she had not performed in her stage career, offering a broader representation of her vocal interpretations of Broadway material.
-The orchestral arrangements by Henri René provide a lush backdrop to the selections, which range from upbeat show tunes to more introspective ballads.
+It allowed her to record songs she had not performed in her stage career.
+The orchestral arrangements by Henri René provide a backdrop to the selections, which range from upbeat show tunes to more introspective ballads.